 What does any of this have to do with being a chump?

 Absolutely nothing really.
 Anyone can be chumped.
 It’s a rainbow nation.
-What distinguishes me is that I can write decently, draw cartoons, and have created this blog, which has over four million views.
+What distinguishes me is that I can write decently, draw cartoons, and have created this blog, which has over 5 million views.
 My Chump Lady columns are regularly featured at Huffington Post Divorce and the blog was named one of the top 10 relationship blogs for 2013 by Babble, a subsidiary of the Walt Disney Co.
 In 2015, the blog got a book deal with Running Press (Perseus) — in spring 2016, look for it — 256 pages of advice, snark, and full-color cartoons.

 But do you have any sort of background in psychology that makes you an expert in infidelity?